Is Combing Your Hair Too Much a Bad Thing?

 Damage to the Hair Cuticle

-- Reduced resilience to heat and environmental factors.
+- Less ability to withstand heat and environmental factors.

 Hair Loss and Breakage

-- Weakening of hair roots, especially in thin or fine hair.
+- The tendency of hair roots to weaken, particularly seen in thin or fine hair.

 Scalp Issues

-- Exacerbation of conditions like dandruff or psoriasis.
+- Deterioration of conditions like dandruff or psoriasis.

 Hair Type and Combing Frequency